Joydata/Chess/README.md

-This is a personnal project to implement chess game with Python
+This is a personal project to implement chess game with Python.

 # Quick run
+## Project setup
 ```
 git clone https://github.com/Joydata/Chess.git
 cd Chess